lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

        c = z^e mod n
    ~~~

-3. Derive a key-encryption key KEK from the integer z:
+3. Derive a shared secret SS from the integer z:

    ~~~
-       KEK = KDF(z)
+       SS = KDF(z)
    ~~~

+4. Return the ciphertext C and the shared secret SS.

+In the original RSA-KEM as published in [RFC5990], the RSA-KEM algorithm
+needed to achieve compatibility with CMS KeyTransRecipientInfo which it
+did by including an additional step to wrap a symmetric content-encryption
+key with the shared secret acting as a Key-encrypting-key (KEK).
+In this
+way, the originator and the recipient end up with the same
+content-encryption-key (CEK).
+Given a
+content-encryption key CEK, the original RSA-KEM can be summarized as:

 4. Wrap the CEK with the KEK to obtain wrapped keying material WK: